etherealxx/batchlinks-webui/README.md

 - Auto-download config file if available when downloading from CivitAI(SD 2.0+)
 - Auto-renaming for downloading ckpt/safetensors and pruned model from CivitAI using direct link method
 - CivitAI direct link now use curl to get the filename, and use the chosen download method to download.
 Huge download speed boost. `requests` is no longer needed.
+- Supports download from anonfiles
 - Supports download from Google Drive
+- Supports download from Mediafire
+- Supports download from Pixeldrain
 - Supports for SDless mode (read more [here](https://github.com/etherealxx/batchlinks-webui#sdless-mode))

 Fixes: